How to use the Dialogue Feature in Blueprints

 3. In the manager, use a Clear Activate Dialogue Tags node with a for loop to determine the array length from the character.
 Add a dialogue tag in the loop and execute the Generate Text Dialogue Async node

 Step 2.
-Generate the Text Dialogue and optionally generate voice dialogue.
+Generate the Text Dialogue and, optionally, generate voice dialogue.

 1. To start, in the Blueprint context menu, search for the "Generate Text Dialogue Async" node.
 It should be available in almost all event graphs.